evanwill/get-git-b/content/5-branches.md

 Even on small, personal projects, using branches for all development can be an excellent approach to protect the history of your main branch and keep organized.

-For an overview of workflows that might help your team collaborate, check BitBucket's [Git Workflow Tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows){:target="_blank" rel="noopener"}.
+For an overview of workflows that might help your team collaborate, check BitBucket's [Git Workflow Tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows).

 ## GitHub Fork and Pull Request